buildcom/BossyUI/CONTRIBUTING.md

 ## tl;dr;
 To get up and developing;
 * We use the fork & pull Git model, fork a local copy.
-* Install Git, Node, Gulp
+* Install Git, Node, Gulp, Bower
+* Run `npm install -g bower gulp` to install Bower and Gulp.js globally.
 * Run `npm install` to install all NPM packages.
 * Run `bower install` to install all bower packages.